Sudan arrests 700 people in week of deadly anti-government unrest

 KHARTOUM (Reuters) - Seven hundred people have been arrested during a week of the worst unrest in central Sudan in years, the government said on Monday, as protests continued against President Omar Hassan al-Bashir.

-One week after the start of demonstrations against subsidy cuts, police once again used teargas on protesters, this time women students at the Ahfad university in Khartoum’s twin-city of Omdurman who chanted “We don’t want Bashir”, witnesses said.
+One week on from the start of demonstrations against subsidy cuts, police once again used teargas on protesters, this time women students at the Ahfad university in Khartoum’s twin-city of Omdurman who chanted “We don’t want Bashir”, witnesses said.

-Another protest by 300 people that took place in Khartoum’s Burri district went peacefully, a witness said.
-“The people want to overthrow the regime,” the crowd shouted.
-The march was much smaller than protests in the past few days in the area.

-Hamad said police had not used live ammunition against protesters who, he said, had attacked more than 40 petrol stations, 13 buses, and many private cars and government buildings.
+Hamad said police had not used live ammunition against protesters who, he said, had attacked more than 40 petrol stations, 13 buses and several government buildings.

 “This has nothing to do with protests,” Hamad said and added that there were indications that rebels from Sudan’s borderlands were involved in the violence.